deeparsh7/AnagramFinder/README.md

 ### Time and Space Complexity

 The time complexity of the anagram detection algorithm implemented in this script is O(n^2), where 'n' is the number of words provided.
 This is because we compare each word with every other word to check for anagrams.
 The space complexity is O(n), where 'n' is the number of words provided.
-We use sets to store visited words, anagram pairs, and non-anagram words, each of which can have a maximum of 'n' elements.
 In terms of efficiency, the space complexity is more efficient compared to the time complexity, as the time complexity grows significantly with the square of the input size, while the space complexity grows linearly.

 Contact